acmdas/das_fieldstones/morefieldstones2018.md

 "Beckett wrote that Joyce believed fervently in the significance of chance events and of random connections.

 &lsquo;To Joyce reality was a paradigm, an illustration of a possibly unstateable rule...
 According to this rule, reality, no matter how much we try to manipulate it, can only shift about in continual movement, yet movement limited in its possibilities...&rsquo; giving rise to &lsquo;the notion of the world where unexpected simultaneities are the rule.&rsquo; In other words, a coincidence such as sitting down to dinner with James Joyce is actually just part of a continually moving pattern, like a kaleidoscope.
-Or Joyce likes to put it, a &lsquo;collideorscape&rsquo;&rdquo;.&mdash;Gabrielle Carey *<a href="https://sydneyreviewofbooks.com/breaking-james-joyce/" rel="noopener" target="_blank">Breaking Up With James Joyce</a>*
+Or Joyce likes to put it, a &lsquo;collideorscape&rsquo;&rdquo;.&mdash;Gabrielle Carey [*Breaking Up With James Joyce*](https://sydneyreviewofbooks.com/breaking-james-joyce/)

 ## We Must Sin
 Mon, 18 Jun 2018